Special Services Director

 - Multiple Disabilities Support

 What is a Multidisciplinary Evaluation?

 A multidisciplinary evaluation is a team process of gathering and reviewing information that will help answer the following questions: 1.
 Does the student have an exceptionality as defined in state regulations and standards?
 2. Does the student need special education to make meaningful progress in school?
 The team is comprised of parents, a school psychologist, the child's teacher(s), and other people as needed.
-Following the meeting an evaluation report (ER) is provided to the parents and as applicable, forwarded to the IEP team who makes recommendations for the student's educational program.
+Following the meeting, a finalized evaluation report (ER) is provided to the parents and as applicable, forwarded to the IEP team who makes recommendations for the student's educational program.

 What is an Individualized Education Program?

 Federal and state law require that an Individualized Education Program (IEP) be developed for all students who need special education services.
 This plan is developed by a team including school personnel and parents.
 Reflecting the student's individual strengths and needs, each plan includes goals and possibly objectives, and special designed instruction that are developed specifically for the individual student.
 The IEP is used by general and special education teachers to provide an educational plan that is meaningful for the individual student.
 IEPs must be reviewed and revised on a yearly basis or upon request by any team member.

 What should I do if I suspect my child needs special education?

 Contact your school guidance counselor to further discus your concerns.
 If you would like to request the school district conduct a multidisciplinary evaluation, please download and complete the Parent Request form